DataDamsel/Assignment3/README.md

 This project is influenced by the powerful disruption that cloud computing has had on the world of Finance:

-Causing the current Fintech boom
-Enabling a challenger banking model of Peer2Peer lending rewriting traditional credit risk management
+(1) Causing the current Fintech boom    (2)    Enabling a challenger banking model of Peer2Peer lending   &   (3)   Rewriting traditional credit risk management

-The big data set that I have used comes from LendingClub.com.
+The big data set that I have used comes from LendingClub.com goldmine of Loans data

 App
 ====